autosit/autosit.github.io/_posts/2022-03-30-pmbm_powerful.md

 The core principle in cluster management is to work with tracks that are far apart independently.
 Cluster management depends on procedures to merge clusters when the clusters get so close that they cannot be separated, and procedures to split clusters when a cluster safely can be decomposed into several independent tracking problems.
 Cluster management is important because multi-target tracking in reality reduces to single-target tracking 99&#37; of the time.
 The number of hypotheses needed to describe the posterior distribution in a single-target tracking problem will be much lower than the number of hypotheses needed in a tracking problem with several targets.

 A Matlab implementation of a PMBM filter without cluster management was recently reported in [(Garcia-Fernandez et al. 2018)].
-Since then, a Matlab implementation of PMBM with cluster management has been made, which uses a novel algorithm for combined hypothesis search cluster merging [(Brekke and Tokle 2022)].
+Since then, a Matlab implementation of PMBM with cluster management has been made, which uses a novel algorithm for combined hypothesis search and cluster merging [(Brekke and Tokle 2022)].